-The newest Honorary Doctor to join the LSBU School of Business is David Longbottom, honoured for eminence in business and his services to the university as Pro Chancellor, board member and Chair of the Board of Governors.
+The newest Honorary Doctor to join LBSU Business School is David Longbottom, honoured for eminence in business and his services to the university as Pro Chancellor, board member and Chair of the Board of Governors.
 Before joining LSBU David enjoyed both a successful academic career and business life that culminated in directorship of a FTSE 100 company.

 "Humble beginnings and childhood asthma shaped the person I am today.
 I grew up on a council estate in Dewsbury, West Yorkshire and was the first in my family to go to university.
 My brother left school at 16 and my father worked on market stalls and in retail.
 I was a grammar school boy who won a place at Imperial to study maths.
 What set me apart as a child was my asthma; there was no treatment in those days so I spent a lot of time struggling for breath.
 It gave me a determination to grab hold of life and seize every opportunity.

 "After a brief stint at ICI after graduation I moved into teaching and management training.
 At 23 I was offered a place on a government teaching fellowship at Durham University, which led to my becoming Director of Studies on the Durham MBA.
 After 10 happy years I wanted to try other things.
 At 33 I helped set up a new management training centre for British Gas, where I was Director of Studies.
 I went on to run an executive training centre for Courtaulds, then I was headhunted by Lloyds of London.
 I introduced the Lloyd’s Test, which is still in use, to ensure the brokers and underwriters were up to the job and not there simply because of the old boy’s network.